Not necessarily. Certain relatives may qualify as dependents even if they don't live with you:

 - Not file a joint return with another taxpayer

-In addition, children that were under 19 at the end of 2020 (24 if they attended school full time for at least part of five calendar months of the year) must have lived with you for more than half of the year to be claimed.
+In addition, children who were under 19 at the end of 2022 (24 if they attended school full time for at least part of five calendar months of the year) must have lived with you for more than half of the year to be claimed.
 There are special rules for children of divorced or separated parents and for persons receiving support from two or more individuals.

 As you go through the My Info section in TurboTax, we'll ask a series of questions to determine if somebody qualifies as your dependent.